greasemonkey/greasemonkey/doc/Messages.md

 # ListUserScripts
 Received by: `bg/user-script-registry.js`.

 Lists all installed user scripts.
-No data is sent.
+Request data:

+* `includeDisabled` Default false, when true also list disabled scripts.

 Response data:

 * An array of `.details` objects from installed `RunnableUserScript`s.